Courses & Requirements

 Additional Admissions Criteria:

 Enrollment Services will provide additional admissions criteria for this program.
-The Admission criteria packet can be found on Forms.
+The Admission criteria packet can be found on the Forms page.

 Northern Essex Community College is committed to the success of every student.
 Students with legal issues in their background will meet with a committee as part of the CORI/CHRI/SORI process and will receive guidance and counseling throughout the review of their records.
 NECC personnel make every effort to help students prepare for their careers in their chosen field.
 Students are encouraged to seek assistance and support.